 Cod liver oil is extremely easy to find in my area.
 Unfortunately, I have not been able to find tinned cod livers at any of the stores that I typically shop at.
 If you live in a major metropolitan area, you may have better luck than I am having.

 Since my preference is for whole and minimally processed foods, I wanted to find the cod livers instead of using the oil.
 Happily, Amazon carries canned cod livers (packed in their own oil) in a variety of brands.
-I went with the King Oscar brand since I have enjoyed their other seafood products in the past.
+King Oscar brand is a great choice, but you can use Threeline Icelandic cod liver or another brand with success too.

-I was happy with my purchase and would recommend it to others who can’t find cod liver locally.
+If you can’t find cod liver locally, buying online is a great choice.
 The other seafood ingredient, tinned smoked oysters, tend to be very easy to find.

 Using a blend of oysters and cod liver in this pate helps to hide the liver flavor.
 Also, using multiple tins of liver would have made a serving of this pate extraordinarily high in vitamin A.